dvoitekh/Frontend-budget-app/README.md

 # About app

-It's a simple front-end budget application implemented using html, css and javascript.
+It's a simple frontend budget application implemented using html, css and javascript.
 You can see it running on [Git-pages](http://dvoitekh.github.io/#).

 ## Features
 1. `Add` button to add items with `sum` and `puspose` fields